The Most Happy Fella: In popular culture

 John Sterling, radio announcer for the New York Yankees, refers to this musical in his "home run call" whenever Yankees third baseman Gio Urshela hits a home run.
 As Urshela circles the bases, Sterling says "Gio Urshela... a most happy fella!"

-In 1957 on the television show I Love Lucy (Season 6, episode 22 titled "Lucy’s Night In Town"), the Ricardos and Mertzes travel to New York City from their new country home in Connecticut to attend the evening performance of The Most Happy Fella.
+In 1957 on the television show I Love Lucy (Season 6, episode 22 titled "Lucy’s Night In Town"), the Ricardos and Mertzes travel to New York City from their new country home in Connecticut to attend a sold-out evening performance of The Most Happy Fella.
 During dinner they discover Lucy had mistakenly purchased tickets for the matinee.
-Desi Arnaz and Lucille Ball's Desilu Productions owned a large portion of the show, and was cross-promoting in the episode.
+Desi Arnaz and Lucille Ball's Desilu Productions owned a large portion of the show, and was cross-promoting it in the episode.
+Three songs from the show are heard in scenes showing the characters sitting in the theater.
+At one point, Fred Mertz is inspired by the title to remark, "The guy is not married."